 Since it was impossible to transfer data from the slow-moving tape reel to the fast drums directly, information on tape was transferred first to an intermediary variable-speed drum, which could then be accelerated to match the higher rotating speeds of the more rapid internal storage drums for yet another transfer.
 The Mark III Calculator was further equipped with five printers “for presenting computed results in a form suitable for publication.”
-The printers were capable of determining the “number of digits to be printed, the intercolumnar and interlinear spacing, and other items related to the typography of the printed page.”37
+The printers were used to set the “number of digits to be printed, the intercolumnar and interlinear spacing, and other items related to the typography of the printed page.”37

 Even a simple act of calculation on Mark III involved multiple materials, encodings, and movements across diverse media.
 In reflecting on these early supercomputers, one imagines the pathway of a single character as it crosses surfaces, through doorways and interfaces, gaining new shapes and temporalities with each transition.

 To enter the stream of calculations, numbers had to be transcribed from paper to binary electromagnetic notation.
 For this task operators sat at the “numerical tape preparation table,” yet another separate piece of furniture.
 Data were stored along two channels, running along tape length.
-Tape preparators worked blindly, unable to see whether the intended mark registered properly upon first entry.
+Tape preparators worked blindly, unable to see whether their intended marks registered properly upon first entry.
 To prevent errors, each number had to be entered twice, first into channel A and then into channel B. An error bell sounded when the first quantity did not match the second, in which case the operator would reenter the mismatched digits.
 To ensure “completely reliable results,” the machine manual additionally encouraged the use of one of its five attached Underwood electric teletypes, also attached to the machine.
 A paper printout of all channels helped confirm magnetic input visually.38

 Readers not interested in additional case studies from the period can advance to the penultimate paragraph of this section, where I pick up on the theoretical consequences of magnetic stratification.
 The point of this history, already apparent in the Mark III case study, is to document the rapid proliferation of writing surfaces.
 Where we started with a single flat layer of ink and paper, we conclude with a literal palimpsest of inscriptions, evident in the schematics of mid-century computers and typewriters.

 Advances in magnetic storage found their way into small businesses and home offices a decade later.
-In 1964 IBM combined magnetic tape (MT) storage with its Selectric line of electric typewriters (ST).
-Selectric typewriters were popular because they were ubiquitous, relatively inexpensive, and could be used to reliably transform a keyboard’s mechanical action into binary electric signal.
-Consequently, they became a common input interface in a number of early computing platforms (floor plans).39 The MT/ST machine could be considered one of the first personal “word processing” systems in that it combined electromagnetic tape storage with keyboard input.
+In 1964, IBM combined magnetic tape (MT) storage with its Selectric line of electric typewriters (ST).
+Selectric typewriters were popular because they were ubiquitous, relatively inexpensive, and could be used to reliably transform the mechanical action of a keyboard into binary electric signals.
+Consequently, Selectrics became a common input interface in a number of early computing platforms (floor plans).39 The MT/ST could be considered one of the first personal “word processors” in that it combined electromagnetic tape storage with keyboard input.
 Where typists previously had to stop and erase every mistake, the IBM MT/ST setup allowed them to “backspace, retype, and keep going.”
 Mistakes could be corrected in place, on magnetic tape, “where all typing is recorded and played back correctly at incredible speed.”40